 Shiga toxin-producing Escherichia coli (STEC) cause severe disease in humans such as haemorrhagic colitis and haemolitic uraemic syndrome (HUS).
-Although STEC may belong to a large number of serogroups, those that have been firmly associated with severe human disease, in particular HUS, belong to O157, O26, O111, O103, O145 (1), and represent the targets of this Technical Specification.
+Although STEC may belong to a large number of serogroups, those that have been firmly associated with severe human disease, in particular HUS, belong to O157, O26, O111, O103, O145 (1), and represent the targets of this Laboratory Procedure.

-In this Technical Specification, the wording Shiga toxin (Stx) is synonymous of Verocytotoxin (Vtx).
-The following nomenclature has been adopted in this Technical Specification:
+In this Laboratory Procedure, the wording Shiga toxin (Stx) is synonymous of Verocytotoxin (Vtx).

+The following nomenclature has been adopted throughout the text: